rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 monitoring           prometheus-prom-stack-kube-prometheus-prometheus-0       2/2     Running   0          3m14s
 ```

 In my old demo, the intelligence was just thresholds in YAML.
-Now it lives in this agent, which can reason about context, trends, and even cost implications.
+Now it lives in this agent, which can reason about context, trends, and even cost implications when I ask it to.

 ---